-8.2.2 - Target Types and ICA Browser Settings
+8.2.2 - Connection Types and ICA Browser Settings

-a) Target Types
+a) Connection Types

-An ICA session is associated with one of the following target types
+An ICA session is associated with one of the following connection types:

-- Server (local list): the target is a server previously entered through the menu [Configuration]-[TCP/IP]-[Hosts].
-Select the "Host" parameter and press <Space> to display the server list. - ICA Server: the target is a server from the Citrix server farm.
-Select the "Host" parameter and manually enter the server name or press <F2> to browse the Citrix server farm. - Published Application: the target is a published application from the Citrix server farm.
+- Server (local list): this is a server previously entered through the menu [Configuration]-[TCP/IP]-[Hosts].
+Select the "Server" parameter and press <Space> to display the server list. - ICA Server: this is a server from the Citrix server farm.
+Select the "Server" parameter and manually enter the server name or press <F2> to browse the Citrix server farm. - Published Application: this is a published application from the Citrix server farm.
 Select the "Published Application" parameter and manually enter the application name or press <F2> to browse the Citrix server farm.

 Note: the destination (ICA server or published application) may be left blank.
-In this case when the ICA connection is established (Alt-Fx), the user must select the target from a list.
+In this case when the ICA connection is established, the user must select the destination from a list.